House of Representatives Committees

 Committee establishment, role and history

-Parliament, and is established by a resolution of the House of Representatives and the Senate.
+Parliament, and is appointed by a resolution of the House of Representatives and the Senate.

 Further information on the establishment, role and powers of House of